-- Capullo = "cocoon" and (amusingly enough) slang for "prepuce".
+- Capullo = "cocoon" and (amusingly enough) slang for "prepuce" or "foreskin".
 In Spain, it's practically synonym for "Cabrón", although "¡Eres un capullo!" would more accurately translate to "You're a dick!".

 - Joder = Fuck (used rather like it is in English; estamos jodidos means "we're fucked.").
 Almost never conjugated in anything but past participle (The expletive "fuck!" would simply be joder! and "That fucking test" would be Ese jodido examen, although most would say puto or something similar instead).
 "Fuck you!" would be translated as ¡Jódete! or ¡Que te jodan!.
-It is also a vulgar word for bother, specially in Latin América.
+It is also a vulgar word for bother (compare "fuck with"), specially in Latin América.

 - Chingar = Fuck.
-Almost an exact synonym for joder, but used more often in Mexico, whereas joder is practically a comma for the Spanish.
+Almost an exact synonym for joder, but used most often in Mexico, whereas joder is practically a comma for the Spanish.

 - Follar = Synonym for "fuck" as a verb, although only when it refers to the specific biological act of intercourse.
 Extremely vulgar, not usually heard outside of Spain, since most swear-worthy situations are covered by joder or chingar. "¡Que te follen!" would be an alternative translation for "Fuck you!".